Information for SSAA members

 If you are an interested SSAA member from one of the above states, we invite you to begin the easy four-step process below to register for the program.
 Once you have done this you will then be able to apply for relevant jobs in your state when they become available.

 We anticipate that it will take time to build trust in and awareness of the program within the farming community so it’s expected that the uptake will be slow at first.
-We ask for your patience and understanding with this.
+We ask for your patience and understanding with this and that you only apply for jobs within your home state.
 We are committed to the long-term success of the program and promotion will be ongoing.

 Don’t forget to sign up to our Facebook page for regular updates and information about the program.